LiaaaEle/eleonore-menga-norrito.github.io/README.md

 # Technical Writing Portfolio
-This portfolio is classified by job, then type of documentation.
+This portfolio is classified by job, then by type of documentation.
 To navigate, click the **Bulleted list** button at the top right of this file.

 ## Apprentice Technical Writer at Sage
 - Member of an Internatinonal Documentation and Translation Team